ra024940/Pair_trading_Cointegration/README.md

 <p align="center">
   <img src="desvio_meiavida.png" alt="Logo" width="628" height="607">
 </p>
-The image above showed concentration of profitable trades between Z-Score and Half-life, showing that the section between 2 and 3 Standard seemed to have less proportion of profitable trades.
-We thought we could find some "sweet spots" as an unadvised person could conclude at first glance, but some of the regions had only marginal higher concentration of winning or losing trades.
+The image above showed a concentration of profitable trades between Z-Score and Half-life, showing that the section between 2 and 3 Standard seemed to have less proportion of profitable trades.
+We thought we could find some "sweet spots" as an unadvised person could conclude at first glance, but some of the regions had only an marginal higher concentration of winning or losing trades.

 <br />
 <br />